2021 Quick Start Grant Recipients

 Overview

-US Green Building Council – LA (USGBC-LA) will install HPWHs and ASHPs in 10 affordable housing units in Eastern San Fernando Valley, CA and add heat pumps to an education and outreach program.
+The U.S. Green Building Council, Los Angeles chapter (USGBC-LA) will install heat pump water heaters (HPWHs) and air source heat pumps (ASHPs) in 10 affordable housing units in eastern San Fernando Valley, CA and add heat pumps to an education and outreach program.

 Market Barrier

-Most of the multi-family housing within disadvantaged communities in Los Angeles is inefficient, unhealthy, and overburdened with high utility costs – without sufficient funding or financing options to electrify these buildings.
+Much of the multifamily housing within disadvantaged communities in Los Angeles contain inefficient equipment that can contribute to unhealthy conditions and high utility costs that overburden their residents.
+This is coupled with a lack of sufficient funding and financing options to electrify these buildings.

 Proposed Solution